 On March 16, 2016, we closed an underwritten public offering of 3,335,000 shares of our common stock at a per share price to the public of \$3.60, and we received net proceeds of \$11,088 after deducting the underwriter discount and other offering expenses.
-We expect to use the net proceeds from the offering for working capital and general corporate purchases, which may include, among other things, expenditures associated with our efforts to develop our compounding pharmacies in Texas and New Jersey into outsourcing facilities.
+We are using the net proceeds from the offering for working capital and general corporate purchases.

-On November 27, 2015, we entered into a Controlled Equity OfferingSM sales agreement (Sales Agreement) with Cantor Fitzgerald & Co., as agent (Cantor Fitzgerald), pursuant to which we may offer and sell, from time to time through Cantor Fitzgerald, shares of our common stock having an aggregate offering price as set forth in the Sales Agreement and a related prospectus supplement we have filed with the Securities and Exchange Commission.
+On November 27, 2015, we entered into a Controlled Equity Offering SM sales agreement (Sales Agreement) with Cantor Fitzgerald & Co., as agent (Cantor Fitzgerald), pursuant to which we may offer and sell, from time to time through Cantor Fitzgerald, shares of our common stock having an aggregate offering price as set forth in the Sales Agreement and a related prospectus supplement we have filed with the Securities and Exchange Commission.
 We have agreed to pay Cantor Fitzgerald a cash commission of 3.0% of the aggregate gross proceeds from each sale of shares under the Sales Agreement and to reimburse Cantor Fitzgerald for certain fees and expenses in an amount not to exceed \$50.
-As of May 11, 2016, shares having an aggregate offering price of \$2,096 remain available for future sale under the Sales Agreement.
+As of August 12, 2016, shares having an aggregate offering price of \$2,096 remain available for future sale under the Sales Agreement.